bbauska/Coursera-Bootstrap/readme.md

 that is the files that will need to be watched, and then the second parameter specifies the options that we are giving to the browser.

-The option that I\'m specifying is for the server.
+The option that I&apos;m specifying is for the server.

 I will specify the base directory as the current directory, and then that completes the specification of the browser sync task.